How to transform any aging table with a decoupage furniture makeover.

-I found this tray at a local retirement community that I wrote about when I guest posted over on The Collected Interior.
+I found this tray at a local retirement community.
 It cost me 2 bucks.

 I used sheets of gift wrap that is called Hatch No. 1648.
 I loved it when I saw it, but they didn’t have enough so I went online to Snow & Graham who actually make the paper to get more.

 The gift wrap is cut in strips and woven so you don’t have to worry about matching the pattern.

 Each sheet is $3.25.
 I needed 5 sheets as I wanted to weave strips of it to provide some texture.
 If I just placed the paper flat onto the table I would have needed less.